anorte13/employeesoft/README.md

 # EmployeeSoft
-Amn employee management system created with the MERN stack that allows users to seamlessely do CRUD operations
+An employee management system created with the MERN stack and RESTful API elements that allow users to seamlessely do CRUD operations.